 Greetings all!
-Welcome to our sections of INFO 200 Information Communities.
+Welcome to INFO 200 Information Communities Sections 02 & 17!

 The design of INFO 200 Information Communities is to leverage your work throughout the semester to help ensure a successful, culminating research paper at term’s end.
-You are going to be asked to identify an information community of your choice and as the semester progresses, the bi-weekly blog posts and the larger written assignments like the literature review and sources survey focus on your community’s information behaviors and needs to help guide your research and writing.
+You are going to be asked to identify an information community of your choice and as the semester progresses, the blog posts and the larger written assignments will focus on your community’s information behaviors and needs and guide your research and writing.

 This site – https://infocom.hyperlib.sjsu.edu/ – is the central hub for our section’s learning community.
 All news, announcements and course requirements specific to our section will be communicated here.
 Canvas is used for grading purposes only.
 This allows you to gain valuable experience participating in an open online community space you may one day use in your professional positions.
 This site allows online interaction via news feeds, status updates, and student profiles.
 NOTE: You can give as much or as little information as you’d like in the profiles section.
 If you choose to use an screename/alias, please let me know so I can track your grading and assignments.
 You will also be using your blog created for INFO 203 for reflection blogging at our companion site: https://ischoolblogs.sjsu.edu/info/ Both this site and the Community Site run on WordPress and Buddypress.
 The graphic below illustrates the three “places” we will interact: our section site (here), the Community Site, and Canvas.

 More posts will follow here at our site, including our first module.
 Take it one step at time as you get comfortable.
 Pay attention to tasks and due dates.